Mumbai Suburban Railway: Fatalities

-On average, about 2,000 people die annually on the Mumbai Suburban Rail network; between 2002 and 2012, more than 36,152 people died and 36,688 people were injured.
+On average, about 2,000 people are killed on the Mumbai Suburban Rail network; between 2002 and 2012, more than 36,152 people died and 36,688 people were injured.
 A record 17 people died every weekday on the city's suburban railway network in 2008.
-One of the reason for accidents and deaths is overcrowding (see above).
+Overcrowding is frequently blamed for the incidents.
 Another cause of death is passengers crossing the tracks on foot to avoid footbridges.
 Some passengers die when they sit on train roofs to avoid the crowds and are electrocuted by overhead electric cables, or fall while hanging from doors and window bars.
-However, fatality rates have declined in 2018.
+Deaths declined in 2018.
 To reduce the risk of such fatalities, longer platforms, and more frequent trains are being implemented.

 Central Railways in association with a behaviour architecture firm deployed psychology-based interventions at the Wadala station, reducing fatalities by about 75%.
-Times of India carried a news item regarding the success of this experiment.

 In 2010, Western Railway has pledged that its trains will stop running if "even a single person" is seen travelling on the roof.

-In mid-2011 a viral video depicted a youth performing stunts while dangling from the compartment of a Harbour Line train.
+In mid-2011, a viral video depicted a youth performing stunts while dangling from the compartment of a Harbour Line train.
 Following this, a boy was killed while imitating the actions performed in the video.

 The Western and Central Railways have been using the Auxiliary Warning System (AWS), a type of Train Protection & Warning System (TPWS), since 1996, not dissimilar to the Automatic warning system of England.

 The Central Railway and Western Railway introduced a Blue Light (Virtual Gate) concept, The Blue beam light unit which will be mounted on the top of each Gate, which Guide the Commuter for Safe Boarding, avoid overcrowding and Safe clearance in the Platforms.
 It also helps to create a Cultural Transformation in the Behavior of the Commuter.

 Terrorism

-The Mumbai Suburban Railway has suffered 8 blasts and around 368 people are believed to have died as a result.
+The Mumbai Suburban Railway has suffered eight explosive attacks and around 368 people are believed to have died as a result.